christopherbui/R-Tutorial/R_Tutorial.md

 ## Boolean

-Booleans are simply TRUE or FALSE.
+Booleans are simply `TRUE` or `FALSE`.

-- Code will run if conditions are TRUE.
+- Code will run if conditions are `TRUE`.
 - Booleans help set what code is run in certain scenarios.
-  - *"If something is TRUE, do this.
+  - *"If condition is TRUE, do something.
 If it's FALSE, do something else."*

 - "true" is represented as:  `TRUE` , `T`, any non-zero number (1, 23, -4, etc.).
 - "false" is represented as:  `FALSE`,  `F`, zero (0).